LAUNCH YOUR FUTURE

 Undecided/Undeclared Major

-If you’re undecided about your path and like to keep your options open, CLASS will help you to find the school/college that’s right for you.
+If you have not chosen a major yet and are undecided about what you want to study, advisers in CLASS will help you find the school/college that’s right for you.

 Guided Pathways